 Shake Shack and Central Park

-After leaving MOMA we headed to the Upper West Side to get lunch.
-We took the M7 bus from 54th and 6th Ave, across Columbus Circle, and up to 77th and Amsterdam.
+After leaving MOMA, head to the Upper West Side to get lunch.
+Take the M7 bus from 54th and 6th Ave, across Columbus Circle, and up to 77th and Amsterdam.
 Walk one block east and you’ll find Shake Shack on the corner of Columbus and 77th.

 Place your order (or order via the app) and head to Central Park to wait for your food.
 They were very busy- our food took almost an hour to be ready, despite the app indicating it would be ready much sooner.

 One of our top tips for traveling with kids is keeping them well fed!
 We always carry snacks, so when lunch takes longer than expected we can share some almonds or a granola bar while we wait.
-Check out our other 21 Family Travel Tips for 2021.
+Check out our other top family travel tips.

 Alternate Stop: Rockefeller Center